 6. Oregano Essential Oil

-Oregano Essential Oil is a must-have for new chicken owners that prefer to aid their chicken’s overall wellness without the use of antibiotics.
-Oregano has antimicrobial properties and can be added to a flocks’ water to help support their immune system.
+Oregano Essential Oil is a must-have for new chicken owners who prefer to aid their chicken’s overall wellness without using antibiotics.

 7. Diatomaceous Earth – Food Grade

 Chickens love to take dust baths, and this is extremely beneficial if you suspect your flock may be riddled with mites or lice.

 Diatomaceous earth combines minerals from clay, iron oxide, silica that come from fossil remains.

 Adding this to a flocks’ favorite “spa” location, or a designated area in the coop will aid and treat external parasites without much effort.

 It is natural, safe, and chickens love the silky texture as they bathe.